-All patients with suspected alcoholic cirrhosis should undergo upper endoscopy to look for esophageal varices.
+All patients with suspected alcoholic cirrhosis should undergo an upper endoscopy to look for esophageal varices.

 A patient with decompensated [ascites, encephalopathy] liver cirrhosis requires liver transplantation.
-Patient should be referred to rehabilitation center and six months abstinence is necessary for getting listed for transplant.
+The patient should be referred to a rehabilitation center and six months of abstinence is necessary for getting listed for transplant.

 The prognosis of cirrhosis depends whether it is compensated or decompensated

 - 90% 5- year survival who stop alcohol consumption